Skyrealms of Jorune: Reception

 Stephan Wieck reviewed the game in the October 1986 issue of White Wolf.
 He praised the quality of the game system and components as well as its artwork.
 Wieck stated that, "Overall, Jorune is an excellent game.
 I have played almost every major game on the market, and Jorune is the classiest of them all.
 It is rich with life and action; it's a classic.
 The price is high, but the game's worth it."
 He rated the game overall at 9 stars out of 10.

 Robert Neville reviewed the second edition of Skyrealms of Jorune for White Dwarf #82, and stated that "All in all, Skyrealms of Jorune is a worthwhile addition to the gaming field.
 Apart from a distinct need for its GM to have played other rpgs beforehand, and a lack of introductory adventure, it has few faults, and these are outweighed, to my mind, by the depth of detail on the truly fascinating background."

+In Issue 39 of Abyss, Dave Nalle commented, "The real prize in Jorune is the world background, which is exceptionally well detailed and very original, with its blend of SF and fantasy and the human and inhuman."
+Nalle also thought the art was "a real plus, and you really get a great feel for the flora and fauna of the world from [the] unusual alien style."
+Nalle concluded, "If you want to see a great and convincing campaign world, go and get Jorune, even if you don't plan to play it.
+It is a valuable resource and I think it is a potentially inspirational example of world design."